Prescriptions

 Christine Van Geyn

 Christine Van Geyn is a Canadian lawyer and bestselling author.
-She is the Litigation Director of the Canadian Constitution Foundation and host of the national broadcast television program Canadian Justice.
+She is the litigation director of the Canadian Constitution Foundation and host of the national broadcast television program Canadian Justice.
 She is a YouTuber, Podcaster, and professional speaker.
 Christine earned her undergraduate degree in Political Science and Ethics, Society and Law at the University of Toronto, Trinity College.
 Christine earned her JD at Osgoode Hall Law school, and also studied at New York University School of Law.
 She was called to the bar in Ontario in 2012.
 Before joining the CCF, Christine practiced commercial litigation, and then was the Ontario Director of a national non-profit where she was involved in several high profile constitutional challenges.

 Sean Speer